 At this time of year (July), stock levels aren't at their highest but if you would like to avoid the affect the drought has had on your garden in future, please do click to be reminded when they are back in stock: we will be busy propagating and you'll then be first on the list of people contacted about their availabillity.

-OR to ensure you choose the right plants for the right place, you might like Beth's Drought Tolerant collection.
+OR to ensure you choose the right plants for the right place, you might like Beth's Drought-resistant Plant Collection.
 It comes with a planting plan and guide to planting.

 Plants that are still doing well: